knightjimr/rms/docs/scriptbasics.rst

 -------------------

-Many clusters don't support the inheritance of environment variables (PATH, PWD, ...) for the jobs that are submitted, so the commands that RMS execute across the cluster may not begin with the environment values that exist when you execute the RMS command.
+Many clusters don't support the inheritance of environment variables (PATH, PWD, ...) for the jobs that are submitted, so the commands that RMS executes across the cluster may not begin with the environment values that exist when you execute the RMS command.
 RMS takes care of loading your ~/.bash_profile and ~/.bashrc files (so, no need for "source ~/.bashrc" in your scripts), and also sets the current working directory for the command to be the same as when you started the RMS command